UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Two collections, the Botanical Photography of Alan S. Heilman and the William Derris Film Collection, include <note> elements within <physicalDescription>.
+Two collections, the Botanical Photography of Alan S. Heilman and the William Derris Film Collection, include :code:`note` elements within :code:`physicalDescription`.
 These values are of two types.
-The majority of the values communicate camera settings for the Heilman collection, while a smaller number of values share the "Film type" that was used to produce the print that was digitized.
+The majority of the values communicate camera settings for the
+Heilman collection, while a smaller number of values share the "Film type" that was used to produce the print that was digitized.
 Below is a small sample of these values: